-McKean-Vlasov stochastic differential equations (SDEs for short) are also called distri\\bution-dependent stochastic differential equations, or mean-field stochastic differential equations.
+McKean-Vlasov stochastic differential equations (SDEs for short) are also called distri\\bution-dependent SDEs, or mean-field SDEs.
 And the difference between McKean-Vlasov SDEs and classical SDEs is that the former depends on the positions and probability distributions of particles.
 Therefore, McKean-Vlasov SDEs can better describe many models.
 The study on McKean-Vlasov SDEs was initiated by H. P. McKean \cite{Mckean} who was inspired by Kac's program in Kinetic Theory.
 Nowadays, McKean-Vlasov SDEs have been widely applied in many fields, such as biology, game theory, optimal control theory and interacting particle systems.
 And there are many results about them.
 Let us recall some works.
 Sznitman proved the existence and uniqueness of strong solutions to McKean-Vlasov SDEs under global Lipschitz conditions in \cite{Sznit}.
 Ding and Qiao \cite{DQ,DQ2} studied the well-posedness and stability of solutions to McKean-Vlasov SDEs with non-Lipschitz coefficients.
 Wang investigated the exponential ergodicity of the strong solutions to Landau type McKean-Vlasov SDEs in \cite{WangFY}.
 Sen and Caines \cite{NPE} and Liu and Qiao \cite{MQ} studied nonlinear filtering problems of McKean-Vlasov SDEs with independent noises and correlated noises, respectively.

 Besides, multiscale SDEs, or slow-fast systems, are widely used in engineering and science fields (c.f. \cite{{Goggin1}, {Goggin2}}).
-The averaging principle for them was first studied by Khasminskii \cite{rzk}, see, e.g. \cite{LRSX, LD1, SunX,XLM, XLLM} (and the references therein) for further generalizations.
-Here we briefly review some results.
+The average principle for them was first studied by Khasminskii \cite{rzk}, see \cite{LRSX, LD1, SunX, XLLM} (and the references therein) for further generalizations.
+Here we briefly mention some results related with ours.
 Liu \cite{LD1} studied SDEs with two well-separated time scales under Lipschitz conditions and established that the slow part of the original system converges to an average system in the $L^{2}$ sense.
-Xu, Liu and Miao focused two-time-scale stochastic differential equations with non-Lipschitz coefficients and showed the convergence in the $L^{2}$ sense in \cite{XLM}.
-Liu, R\"{o}ckner, Sun and Xie considered a class of slow-fast stochastic differential equations and proved the convergence in the $L^{p}$ sense in \cite{LRSX}.
+Liu, R\"{o}ckner, Sun and Xie considered a class of slow-fast SDEs and proved the convergence in the $L^{p}$ sense in \cite{LRSX}.